Quietek/SaveSync/README.md

 This is a tool to backup and sync Save Games and ROMs across multiple linux PCs, making it easier to keep your systems on the same save versions.
 It's primarily targeted towards Steam games that don't support Steam Cloud, but has built in functionality to backup cartridge ROM Game saves in your ROMs folder, as well as functionality to sync any non-Steam games you may have as well.
 This doesn't require more than one PC, and can also easily be used as a tool to simply backup your game saves for an OS reinstall or to move them to a new computer or just for peace of mind!
 This software also supports rolling back saves, so if you're ever worried about getting soft locked in a game or having a corrupted save file, you should always have the option to roll back your game save to an earlier version.

 ## Features
-- Automatically back up saves for steam games based on information from PC Gaming Wiki
+- Automatically back up saves for steam games based on information from PC Gaming Wiki.
+- Automatically back up emulator saves, bios, and firmware based on their default paths.
+- Keep saves in sync across multiple machines, even if they don't support steam cloud.
+- Keep ROM folders in sync across multiple machines.
+- Keep backups of multiple save game versions from different times.
 - Roll back game saves to earlier versions.
-- Keep saves up to date on multiple machines, even if they don't support steam cloud
-- Keep backups of multiple save game versions from different times.
-- Keep ROM folders in sync with each other across multiple clients.
 - Back up non-Steam game saves by manually specifying their path.
 - Automatically find known non-Steam games on new clients that are installed through proton in steam's compatdata folder, in $HOME/Games via Wine or lutris, or have a matching file path in $HOME and keep them in sync with other machines.

+## Disclaimers
+This is beta software being developed by one person in their free time, bugs are expected.
+If you encounter a bug are are looking for help, please consider submitting a bug report or opening an issue on github.
+Many of these features have been minimally tested, so you may encounter issues where I haven't.
+Games that generate PC-specific save files are unsupported.
+Using this software in conjunction with games that are enabled for Steam Cloud may cause unexpected behavior.

 ## TL;DR
 Download SteamSync from github with either git or as a zip from a browser, extract the archive if necessary, and move the SteamSync folder to where you want your save backups to be.
 Open a terminal and navigate to inside your SteamSync folder (or right click and select open terminal/command prompt here from most file browsers.
 Run the following: